MariaCarolinass/urban-disaster-monitor/dataset/README.roboflow.txt

-urban-disaster-monitor - v1 Versao1
+urban-disaster-monitor - v4 Versao2.1
 ==============================

-This dataset was exported via roboflow.com on June 27, 2025 at 10:48 PM GMT
+This dataset was exported via roboflow.com on October 7, 2025 at 5:00 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects